 Admission decisions are made on a rolling basis, until the LL.M. class if full.
 Applications may be submitted at any time.
 However, applicants are encouraged to apply by April 9 for Fall semester and November 1 for Spring semester.
 International applicants are encouraged to apply early to allow for time to complete the visa application process if admitted to the program.

 Applicants may apply to the Oregon LL.M. program through LSAC or by submitting the following documents directly to Oregon Law:

 Documents that are submitted directly to Oregon Law should be submitted to:LL.M Program Director

-Official transcripts and TOEFL/IELTS scores should be submitted by mail.
+Official transcripts and TOEFL/IELTS scores should be submitted by mail (official electronic transcripts are accepted).
 To submit other application documents by email, send an email to LL.M.

 Applicants whose native language is not English must take the Test of English as Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
 A TOEFL score of at least 600 on the paper test or 100 on the Internet-based test is ordinarily required.
 If an applicant takes the IELTS, a score of 7.0 is ordinarily required.
 Official TOEFL or IELTS scores should be submitted directly to Oregon Law.
 Test results cannot be older than 2 years (24 months) from the testing date.

 Applicants who have a lower TOEFL or IELTS score may be asked to provide supplemental written materials and participate in an applicant interview to demonstrate English language proficiency.